wilsonliaows/docs/connectors/on-prem-files.md

 ![On-prem files connection setup](/assets/images/connectors/on-prem-files/connector-setup.png)

 5) Click `Connect`.
-If everything goes well, you should see `Connection success` as shown in the image above.
+If everything is setup correctly, you should see `Connection success` as shown in the image above.